Willem van Eijk: Youth

 Willem van Eijk was born in 1941 in the small village of Korteraar, South Holland, then under the German occupation of the Netherlands.
 He grew up in a working-class family.
 His parents had a lot of kids (8 including Willem), which wasn't unusual at the time.
 During his time at an elementary school in Ter Aar, he was an outcast and referred to as "Gekke Willempie" (Dutch for "crazy little Willem"), something he later used to justify his outrageous actions.
 During this time of extreme bullying, van Eijk started to collect morbid items, such as dead insects and dried frogs.
-He did not enjoy studying, and refused to do so.
+He did not enjoy studying and refused to do so.
 He soon gained notoriety in his home village for his cruelty towards animals; he would enjoy torturing dogs, drowning cats and kicking ducks until they died.
 When he was 8 years old his brothers described him as 'evil personified'.
-He had little contact at school and was an outcast.
 Van Eijk committed petty crimes for a living as his (high) school career did not go well.
 During this time he started to dream about raping and killing women.